ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch26.md

 five for each of the three classes.
 Note that a classifier returns three probability scores for each training example: one probability corresponding to each of the three classes (*Sparrow*, *Robin*, and *Hawk*).
-Here, however, weâ€™ve selected only the probability for the true class label.
+Here, however, we've selected only the probability for the true class label.
 For example, we may obtain the values \[0.95, 0.02, 0.03\] for the first calibration example with the true label *Sparrow*.
 In this case, we kept only 0.95.